French Outside the Classroom

 The French section of the Department of Romance Languages offers students multiple ways of using the language outside of the traditional classroom setting.

-Every Wednesday evening during the academic year, students, faculty and francophone friends from the college community come together for a meal in Thorne Dining Hall.
-The evening is hosted by our two Teaching Fellows, graduate students from France, who keep the discussion lively.
-Students of all levels of French, from French 101 to seniors returning from study abroad, enjoy socializing and getting to know each other, the French faculty, and their families.
+Every Wednesday evening during the academic year, students, faculty and francophone and francophiles from the college community and beyond, come together for a meal in Thorne Dining Hall.
+The evening is hosted by our two Teaching Fellows, graduate students from France, who keep the discussion lively, exclusively in French.
+Students of all levels of French, from French 1101 to seniors returning from study abroad, enjoy socializing and getting to know one another, the French faculty, and their families.
 Attendance is robust, the food is almost as delicious as in France, and a good time is had by all.

 French Teaching Fellows

 In 1963, the department inaugurated an exchange of Teaching Fellows, graduate students in English who come to Bowdoin from Clermont-Ferrand and Brest to lead discussion sections affiliated with our language courses.
-They also attend the weekly French Table, travel to Quebec with students in October and work closely with the French club, La Famille francophone.
+They also attend the weekly French Table, travel to the Museum of African Art and Culture in Portland, as well as to Quebec with students each fall and work closely with the French club, La Famille francophone.
 In 2011-12, they became actors in the French Dramatic Production class.
 They are a wonderful resource for our students who are always eager to speak French.

 La Famille Francophone